documentcloud/documentcloud/app/views/help/eng/uploading.markdown

 There are two ways to upload one or more documents:

 * Drag and drop the documents onto the workspace. *Note: Microsoft's new Windows 10 browser, Edge, does not support drag and drop currently.*
 * Alternately, click the "New Documents" button in the sidebar and select the files you'd like to upload.
-In Windows, Hold down the `ctrl` key to select more than one document.
+In Windows, hold down the `ctrl` key to select more than one document.
 On a Mac, hold down `command`. *Note: multiple document upload is not supported in older versions of Internet Explorer.*

 <img src="/images/help/upload_dialog.png" class="full_line" />